goblindegook/Syllables/docs/template.md

 ## Post Type Archive Templates

-Lets you to override a theme template for a post type archive by attempting to load the following file in your specified directory:
+Lets you override a theme template for a post type archive by attempting to load the following file in the specified directory:

 * `archive-{{post type}}.php`